HumanCellAtlas/unity/README.md

 TODO: Update deployment to load CloudSQL instance connection details from environment variables

+#### PATCHING DEPLOYMENTS

+If an update does not require incrementing a Docker image version number, you can force a restart by calling <code>bin/patch_deployment</code>.
+This will 'patch' the current deployment by updating an annotation on the deployment (specifically, the date) and force a full restart, including a <code>docker pull</code>.

+NOTE: You must push an update to your docker image first via <code>docker push</code>.

 ### OTHER DEPLOYMENTS

 Unity can also be deployed on any infrastructure that will support [Docker](https://www.docker.com).
 This could be on